JakeNHelfrich/bootstrap/README.md

 The only things I'll be able to utilise here are as follows:
 - **QEMU** to virtualise an x86-64 machine, and
-- **GNU xorriso** to produce ISO files to be loaded into the virtual machine.
+- **mkisofs** to produce ISO files to be loaded into the virtual machine.

 Everything else *MUST* be implemented **from scratch**.